codex-router/codex.jenkins/README.md

    - **Enable MCP Servers**: Override the global MCP servers setting for this job
    - **LiteLLM API Key**: Override the global LiteLLM API key for this job
 5. Use the **Test Codex CLI** button to verify the CLI is accessible on the node where this job will run
+6. Use the **Update CLI** button to manually download and update the Codex CLI when needed

-**Note**: CLI testing is only available at the job level to ensure proper node binding.
-This allows you to test the Codex CLI configuration in the context of the specific node where your job will execute.
+**Note**: CLI testing and updating are only available at the job level to ensure proper node binding.
+This allows you to test and update the Codex CLI configuration in the context of the specific node where your job will execute.

 Job-level settings take precedence over global settings when enabled.
 If a job-level setting is empty, the global setting will be used as fallback.